Outer-Wilds-New-Horizons/new-horizons/README.md

 The star system config can have:

-- CanEnterViaWarpDrive: Set to true if you want it to show up in the star chart mode in the ship log.
+- CanEnterViaWarpDrive: (true/false) Set to true if you want it to show up in the star chart mode in the ship log.
 Otherwise it will only be accessible via black holes.
-- StartHere: Set to true if you want to spawn here after dying, not Timber Hearth.
+- StartHere: (true/false) Set to true if you want to spawn here after dying, not Timber Hearth.
 You can still warp back to the main star system.
+- factRequiredForWarp: (string) Set to the FactID that must be revealed before it can be warped to.
+Don't set "CanEnterViaWarpDrive" to false if you're using this, that would make no sense.

 ### How to destroy existing planets